shashankk90/Writeups/KPMG/XORCrypt: Solitary Cipher.md

 # XORCrypt: Solitary Cipher

 > In the distant future, on the mysterious planet of Zenthia, a lone adventurer named Maya discovered an ancient artifact known as the XORbit.
 This enigmatic device held inmense power and could only be activated with a single character key.
 As she embarked on a perilous quest to decipher the code, dark forces from across the galaxy pursued her, eager to harness the XORbit's abilities for their malevolent intentions.
-Help her decrypt the message
+Help her decrypt the message.

 We are also given a file `Cipher.txt`
 The title and description of the challenge hints towards use of a single character XOR key encryption.
 I wrote a simple program to bruteforce the key.
 The given cipher only contains characters from hexadecimal implying its in hexadecimal form.